Law Enforcement & Firefighting

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 Skills for Homeland Security, Law Enforcement & Firefighting Majors

-homeland security, law enforcement and firefighting majors are found most commonly in careers in which the following skills are important:
+A major in homeland security, law enforcement and firefighting prepares you for careers in which the following skill-sets are crucial: